-What is different for many kids with ADHD is that these feelings seem to be more frequent and intense.
-They also seem to last longer.
-And they get in the way of everyday life.
+What’s different for many kids with ADHD is that these feelings seem to be more frequent and intense.
+They also seem to last longer and get in the way of everyday life.

 What Trouble With Emotion Looks Like

 When kids have trouble managing their emotions, it can show up in different ways.
-Some might be unable to put the brakes on their feelings when they’re angry or stressed about something.
+Some might have trouble putting the brakes on their feelings when they’re angry or stressed about something.
 Others might struggle to get revved up to do something when they’re feeling bored.

-Kids with ADHD, more than most others their age, may also:
+Kids with ADHD, more than most kids their age, might also:

-- Have trouble calming down when annoyed or angry
+Have trouble calming down when they’re annoyed or angry

-- Feel excessive urgency to get something they want immediately
+Feel excessive urgency to get something they want now

 You hear your 11-year-old screaming at her younger brother.
 She comes running to find you and shouts about what he’s done.
 It turns out he’s made some comment about her hair.
 She wants you to punish him, and she gets mad when you don’t react.
 Then she complains all night long about how unfair that is.